galaxyproject/galaxy-hub/src/events/2021-04-gr4-education/index.md

 * **Galaxy features that support learning and teaching.**  These include the ability to share datasets, analysis, and reusable workflows with everyone or specific users; visualization tools for understanding both analysis structure and the results the produce.
 * **The [Galaxy Training Network (GTN)](https://training.galaxyproject.org/).** The GTN provides and maintains a huge library of training materials covering a large percentage of the most popular topics in bioinformatics, and in other areas Galaxy has been applied as well.
 These materials are ready to use, and are backed by a vibrant online community.

-## Please Register

-Please **[register your interest](https://docs.google.com/forms/d/e/1FAIpQLSfdfAxMw3ER-XSQJxDNRF60we3sNcDDL1toENmUlGxuNPqIhQ/viewform)** in attending.
-We will send you a reminder and a link prior to the webinar.